 - Family or parenting issues

 - Marital or relationship issues

 - Work/ life balance

 All services are kept strictly confidential.
-Face-to-face counseling with qualified local counselors is also available and provided at no charge.
+Face-to-face counseling with qualified local counselors is available and provided at no charge.
 To reach the Hartford provider, call 1-800-96-HELPS or visit them online at www.guidanceresources.com.
-Please see brochure for additional information.
+Please see the brochure for additional information.

 Otter Sports Center and Otter Aquatics Center